mohd-akram/todo/README.md

 Install
 -------

+To install globally (assuming the repo is in `/usr/local/src`):

+    ln -s /usr/local/src/todo/bin/todo /usr/local/bin/todo

-To install globally, add the `cmd` folder to your path.
+On Windows, simply add the `bin` folder to your path.

-You can change where the global `todo.md` is stored by editing the script file in the `cmd` folder.
+The `TODO_DIR` environment variable controls the global `todo.md` file's location.
+If it is not set, the current working directory is used.

 If a `todo.md` file exists in the current directory, it will be used instead of the global one.